javinwittig/Hackpad/README.md

 - Maps the 9 keys to the numpad keys `7 8 9 / 4 5 6 / 1 2 3`
 - Drives an SSD1306 OLED over I²C to show status text ("Hackpad" / "9 Tasten")

-> **Note:** the column/row pins, diode orientation, and the display's I²C address (`0x3C`) are marked as TODOs in the source and should be double-checked against the schematic before flashing.